Lakewood Township, New Jersey: Education

-Lakewood High School with 1,243 students in grades 9–12.
+Lakewood High School with 1,458 students in grades 9-12.

 In recent years, the Lakewood School District has had budgetary issues, shutting down briefly in 2019 due to a funding deficit.
 The district spends more money on special education programs than any other district in the state and has a high bill for mandatory busing to non-public schools.
 Town leaders also cite imbalanced state funding formulas as the root of the district's financial problems.

 Georgian Court University is a private, Roman Catholic university located on the shores of Lake Carasaljo.
 Founded in 1908 by the Sisters of Mercy as a women's college in North Plainfield, New Jersey, the school moved to the former estate of George Jay Gould I in Lakewood in 1924.
 Women made up 88% of the student population in Fall 2006.

 There are many yeshivas and Jewish day schools serving the Orthodox Jewish community, with the school district providing busing to 18,000 students enrolled at 74 yeshivas as of 2011, and 25,000 by 2016.
-BMG, one of the world's largest yeshivas, had an enrollment in excess of 5,000.
+Beth Medrash Govoha, one of the world's largest yeshivas, had an enrollment in excess of 6,500.
 It is a post high school institution for higher education, where students primarily focus on the study of the Talmud and halakha (Jewish law).

 The non-denominational Calvary Academy serves students in kindergarten through twelfth grade.

 The Roman Catholic-affiliated Holy Family School served youth from preschool through eighth grade under the auspices of the Roman Catholic Diocese of Trenton.
 In 2014, the diocese announced that the school was closing at the end of the 2014–2015 school year, as fewer students were enrolling.